khulnasoft/khulnasoft/internal/database/schema.md

 ```

-**deleted_at**: This column is unused as of Sourcegraph 3.34.
+**deleted_at**: This column is unused as of Khulnasoft 3.34.
 Do not refer to it anymore.
 It will be dropped in a future version.

 # Table "public.security_event_logs"
 ```